jshamash/jake-todo-list/README.md

 There are, however, some features of this application that are incomplete due to time constraints:

-* New entries in the DB aren't pushed to Searchly as they're added.
-Instead, Searchly crawls the database weekly.
-As such search requests don't search freshly added data.
-This is simple to fix by adding to the Searchly index via an API call whenever a database entry is added/changed.
-A SearchlyService (similar to the existing MongoService) could be created to offer methods for doing this.
 * There are no unit tests
 * There is no simple UI for making API calls, testing must be done instead using curl or some other client.
-* A better practice for configuration settings is to have a config file and read the properties from there -- using constants is not as nice.
 * The addition of PUT requests to /todo/:id/:fieldname that update only that fieldname of the specified item (as now all fields must be specified to update an item).

 ## API